Perceived Value

 Perceived value, also referred to as customer-perceived value, is an essential factor all businesses consider when marketing their products.
 Perceived value is the driving force behind consumer purchases.
 It's what encourages customers to buy a product to meet their own specific needs and desires.
 A product may be excellent in the eyes of its designers, but it won’t sell if it doesn’t have sufficient value in the eyes of consumers.

 Perceived value is a customer's personal assessment of a product's benefits and value.
-This value could be anything from monetary savings, to health benefits or social status.
+This value could be anything from monetary savings to health benefits or social status.
 Businesses use various different tactics to convince customers that their product has additional value.
 This is usually to differentiate the product from competitors.

 Customers see monetary value in a product when its cost is outweighed by its other benefits.
 Put simply, a product may not hold much functional or social value, but customers will still buy it if it’s cheap enough.
-Many businesses use promotions, like discounts and coupons, to increase the monetary value of their products.
+Many businesses use promotions, like discounts and coupons, to increase the perceived value of their products.

 Functional value is a product’s ability to resolve a specific problem, i.e. its primary function.
 For example, a reliable, well-built car with high fuel efficiency has high functional value for people who need a car that functions primarily as a means of transportation.